ibm-cloud-docs/vpc/storage_overview.md

 You can create a snapshot consistency group that contains snapshots of multiple Block Storage volumes that are attached to the same virtual server instance.
 You can include or exclude boot volumes.
 The snapshot consistency group has its own lifecycle, and it keeps references to the member snapshots.
 So if a member snapshot is deleted or renamed, the consistency group is also updated.

-Customer with special access to preview the `sdp` profile can create snapshots of their second-generation block volumes in Dallas, Frankfurt, Tokyo, and Washington, DC.
+Customer with special access to preview the `sdp` profile can create snapshots of their second-generation block volumes in Dallas, Frankfurt, Tokyo, , and Washington, DC.
 In this release, you can create up to 512 snapshots of these volumes.
 You can even create snapshots when the volumes are unattached.
 {: beta}

 You can use your snapshots to create other second-generation volumes in the same region.
-Cross-regional copy is not supported.
 You can't use your second-generation snapshot to create a volume with a first-generation volume profile.
 Similarly, you can't use first-generation volume's snapshot to create a volume with the `sdp` profile.
+Cross-regional copy of a second-generation snapshot is not supported.
 Consistency group snapshots of multiple `sdp` volumes and fast restore snapshots are not supported either.

 | Features            | First-generation snapshots | Second-generation snapshots |
 |---------------------|--------------------------|---------------------------|